reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 Note how in `handleClick`, you call `.slice()` to create a copy of the `squares` array instead of modifying the existing array.
 To explain why, we need to discuss immutability and why immutability is important to learn.

 There are generally two approaches to changing data.
 The first approach is to _mutate_ the data by directly changing the data's values.
 The second approach is to replace the data with a new copy which has the desired changes.
-Here is what is would look like if you mutated the `squares` array:
+Here is what it would look like if you mutated the `squares` array:

 ```jsx
 const squares = [null, null, null, null, null, null, null, null, null];